What to Read and How to Find It

 A list of books, articles, webpages etc. that has been provided by your module tutor to accompany your course.

-Click the My Modules tab in Blackboard and then click the Aspire Reading List link on the left hand side of the screen.
+In your module page on Blackboard click the Reading List link on the left hand side of the screen.

 Clicking on the title of the resource will give you more information about the item.

 If it is a book, you will be shown the shelfmark where the book can be found in the library.

 If your module convenor has asked you to read a chapter from a book, it may have been digitised.
 Look for the View Online button to the right-hand side of the listing.